2.7 C

 4.

-When slave ships anchored off shore, imprisoned men, women and children on shore would be stripped naked and ferried in small groups to the floating hell.
-The condition on slave ships were foul.
-Ottabah Cugoano described the arrival of a slave ship as the “most horrible scene; there was nothing to be heard but the rattling of chains, smacking of whips, and the groans and cries of our fellow men.”
+When slave ships anchored offshore, imprisoned men, women and children on shore were usually stripped naked and ferried in small groups to the floating hell.
+The conditions on the ships were foul.
+Ottobah Cugoano described the arrival of a ship as the “most horrible scene; there was nothing to be heard but the rattling of chains, smacking of whips, and the groans and cries of our fellow men.”
 Many refused to get in the boats and flung themselves on the sand in an effort to stay on land.
-Special appointed “captains of the sand” would beat, dragged and/or otherwise forced them into the canoes.
+Special appointed “captains of the sand” would beat, drag and otherwise force them into the canoes.

 5.

-On the Prince of Orange in 1737, one hundred captives decided to jump overboard in an apparent mass suicide attempt, believing that the Europeans were planning to pluck out their eyes and then make a meal of them.
-Thirty three of the men refused to be saved and “sunk directly down.”
+A tragic event occurred aboard the Prince of Orange in 1737, when one hundred captives leapt overboard in what appeared to be a mass suicide attempt, convinced that the Europeans intended to pluck out their eyes and then consume them.
+Thirty-three of these men resisted rescue and “sank directly down.”

 To control the captives’ food consumption, the process of eating was sometimes directed by signals from a monitor, who indicated when the captives should dip their fingers or wooden spoons into the food and when they should swallow.
-It was the responsibility of the monitor to report those who refused to eat, and any captive found to be attempting to starve themselves were severely whipped.
-According to a ship’s surgeon, “Upon the [African] refusing to take sustenance I have seen coals of fire, glowing hot, put on a shovel, and placed so near their lops as to scorch and burn them.
+It was the responsibility of the monitor to report those who refused to eat, and any captive found to be attempting to starve themselves was severely whipped.
+According to a ship’s surgeon, “Upon the [African] refusing to take sustenance, I have seen coals of fire, glowing hot, put on a shovel, and placed so near their lips as to scorch and burn them.
 And this has been accompanied with threats of forcing them to swallow the coals, if they any longer persisted in refusing to eat.”
-At other times, the speculum orum, a mouth opener was used to force-feed the captives.
+At other times, the speculum orum, a mouth‑opener, was used to force-feed the captives.

 7.